 The verb \hat{a} tanat in c poses some difficulties in interpretation.
-Surprisingly, none of the standard tr. who discuss the phrase notes that the same lexeme ($\hat{a} \sqrt{tan}$) appears in the previous verse (22c) in the same metrical position and in a common, almost clichéd usage.
-I think that \hat{a} tanat here is a slangy expression, deliberately contrasting with the high-style cosmic-description usage of \hat{a} tatantha in 22.
+Surprisingly, none of the standard tr. who discuss the phrase notes that the same lexeme ($\hat{a} \sqrt{tan}$) appears in the previous verse (22c) in the same metrical position and in a common, almost clichéd usage 'stretch across/to'.
+I think that \hat{a} tanat here is a slangy expression ('hold out on'), deliberately contrasting with the high-style cosmic-description usage of \hat{a} tatantha in 22.
 I take the subject to be the wealth (or share of wealth) of b, rather than the mánas- of a, as Ge (/WG) take it, nor would I follow Re in taking it as an impersonal construction.
+For another ex. of this idiom, see V.76.3, also cited by Ge.